 The risks of Hyaluronidase enzyme to reverse filler

-The Hyaluronidase enzyme catalyses a degradation of hyaluronic acid (HA).
-It works very quickly on the injected hyaluronic acid based fillers.It can have side effects and these include:
+The Hyaluronidase enzyme speeds up a break down of hyaluronic acid (Lip filler).
+It works very quickly though it can have side effects and these include:

-In addition to the above side effects and complications, many patients want to have only part of the hyaluronic acid dissolved and reversed by the Hyaluronidase enzyme and this can be very difficult to estimate.
-For instance, in the under eye area called the tear troughs for dark circles reversing the hyaluronic acid is very easy so a minute amount is used in a range of 75 units, note that a single vial contains 1500 units.
-However, depending on what material and cross-linking the hyaluronic acid has and how much has been injected more Hyaluronidase may well be required.
+Many patients want to have only part of the hyaluronic acid reversed by the Hyaluronidase enzyme, this can be difficult to estimate.
+For instance, in the under eye area called the tear troughs for dark circles reversing the hyaluronic acid is very easy so a minute amount is used.
+However, depending on the hyaluronic acid itself, more Hyaluronidase may well be required.

 It also depends on where the injection has been and how compact the tissue is.
 For instance, sometimes reversing hyaluronic acid in the lips can be unpredictable because the tissue is very dense and the hyaluronic can be more resistant in that area.
 In the cheeks, if what I call a heavier hyaluronic acid is being used over a larger area (meaning a larger volume of initial HA), then again more enzyme is required with multiple small injections done and either a half or whole vial may well be required at one sitting.

-What is the optimal timing?We know that within 30 minutes there is the majority of the HA filler reversed by the enzyme.
-We also know that the action of the enzyme can continue for 24 hours after the reversal with the Hyaluronidase injection, albeit at a very slow rate.
-However, the main reason for not re-injecting HA filler immediately is not that there may still be some Hyaluronidase enzyme present, but that the actual process of injecting the enzyme causes some swelling and possible bruising of the area.
+We know that within 30 minutes the majority of the HA filler is reversed by the enzyme.
+We also know that the process can continue for 24 hours after the reversal with the Hyaluronidase injection.
+However, HA filler will not be redone immediately due to risk of the enzyme still being present.
 This means it will be very difficult to judge how much and where more hyaluronic acid (HA) should be injected.